 The conversations flowed easily.
 Although the guest list is chosen at random, many students knew each other from classes or campus activities.
-One of the things I love about Southwestern is its commitment to diversity – not only of race, gender, sex, etc - but also diversity of thought.
+One of the things I love about Southwestern is its commitment to diversity – not only of race, gender, sex, etc. - but also the diversity of thought.
 I loved watching students from all different majors - political science, education, theater, business, biochemistry – coming together to spend an evening engaged in conversation and reflection.

 Another thing that stood out to me – no cell phones!
 When was the last time you went to dinner with eighteen people and no one looked at their phone?
-No one was taking selfies, instagramming their food, or snapchatting their roommate.
-In fact, the only phone I saw the entire night was when President Burger snapped a picture of the table so he could add it the framed photos of previous groups displayed in the living room.
+No one was taking selfies, Instagramming their food, or Snapchatting their roommate.
+In fact, the only phone I saw the entire night was when President Burger took a picture of the table so he could add it the framed photos of previous groups displayed in the living room.
 Which means that instead of focusing on the outside world, for those few hours we focused on each other and truly enjoyed the time together.

 Topic of the Night